 Once CalDAV servers are added, you can assign resources to them so that Meqaris knows which servers to notify when an invitation for a particular resource is processed.

-To assign an existing resource to a CalDAV server, use the --add-caldav-resource
+To assign an existing resource to a CalDAV server, use the --add-caldav-resource parameter:

 meqaris --add-caldav-resource 'Some CalDAV server' --name 'Resource name'